ACMatFSU/acm-website/README.md

 ├── App.tsx           # Root component — assembles the page
 ├── main.tsx          # Entry point
 ├── index.css         # Global styles and Tailwind directives
-└── ThemeShowcase.tsx # Reference component — shows how to use the theme
 ```

 ---